Winnall, Hampshire: History

 The name is presumed to derive from Wilighealh, a Saxon name probably relating to willows, mentioned in the Domesday Book as part of nearby Chilcomb.
 It appears in its modern spelling on a 1575 map by Saxton.
-Winnall was an ancient parish (incorporating that of St Giles by the late 13th century), but was later absorbed by Winchester, and is not a modern civil parish.
+Winnall was an ancient parish (incorporating that of St Giles by the late 13th century).
+In 1901 the civil parish had a population of 122.
+On 26 March 1902 the parish was abolished and merged with Winchester.